Skvare/civicrm-extension-plugin/README.md

-# Composer plugin for Drupal projects with CiviCRM
+# Composer plugin for Drupal/WordPress projects with CiviCRM

-This composer plugin can be added to a fully 'composerized' Drupal 9 / 10 / 11 site.
+This composer plugin can be added to a fully 'composerized' Drupal 9 / 10 / 11 or WordPress site.
 In order to easily install CiviCRM extensions on it.

-This work on a Drupal 9, 10, 11 site based on [drupal-composer/drupal-project](https://github.com/drupal-composer/drupal-project),
+This works on a Drupal 9, 10, 11 site based on [drupal-composer/drupal-project](https://github.com/drupal-composer/drupal-project),
 So if you have an older Drupal 9 site, you'll need to convert it before using this plugin.